 Housing costs in Englewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Englewood is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Englewood is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Englewood who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Englewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Englewood is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Englewood who work in office and administrative support (11.48%), sales jobs (11.05%), and management occupations (9.80%).

 Like elsewhere in America, most people in Englewood use a private automobile to get to work.
 But notably, a substantial number of Englewood‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Englewood citizens is very high relative to the national average among all cities (21.84%): 37.92% of adults in Englewood have a bachelor's degree or even advanced degree.
+The population of Englewood is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.22% of adults in Englewood have a bachelor's degree or even advanced degree.

 The most common language spoken in Englewood is English.
 Other important languages spoken here include Spanish and Slavic languages.